SomeOddCodeGuy/WilmerAI/Docs/_User_Documentation/Core_Features/Memories.md

 * **Pure/Fast Readers**: These nodes perform a direct read from the memory files.
 They are fast and suitable for providing context to an LLM call without adding latency.

-* **Read-and-Update Nodes**: Before reading, these nodes first trigger the memory creation process to ensure the data is current.
-This can introduce latency.
+* **Read-and-Update Nodes**: Before reading, these nodes first trigger the **file-based** memory creation process to ensure the data is current.
+This can introduce latency but guarantees the freshest chronological context.

 * **`RecentMemorySummarizerTool`** (Pure/Fast Reader)
   Reads the last few summary chunks from the Long-Term Memory File, providing context on recent parts of the